tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/01_step2.md

 ### Article 3

-**SEO-Optimized Title:** Your Path to Inner Freedom: An Overview of the Quantum Mindfulness Framework
+ Your Path to Inner Freedom: An Overview of the Quantum Mindfulness Framework

 **Article Body:**